horseyhorsey/Horse-Dotnet-Templates/EFCore-Sqlite/ReadMe.md

 ## AppSettings (Optional)
 ---

+This is so you can run the migrations / building on command line.

 1. Remove the `AppSettings` ItemGroup in .csproj if you don't need to configure it that way